desentio/react-mui-zustand-boiler/README.md

 ## Submission:

-1. Once completed, create a pull request (PR) to the boilerplate repository.
+1. Once completed, create a pull request (PR) to your repository
 2. Share the link to your forked repository and the PR for review.

 Good luck!